-This is PLC Program to implement D flip flops in PLC.
+This is the PLC Program to implement D flip flops in PLC.
 Learn PLC programming based on simple digital electronics examples.

 Implement D flip flop in PLC using ladder language programming.

 D flip flop has one input which denoted with D. D latch is simple flip flop with NAND gate circuit between S and R input.

 In SR flip flop when S=R=1 and S=R=0, outputs either do not change or they are invalid (no action).